lando/lando/docs/config/proxy.md

 You may want to use another device (e.g., a smartphone or tablet) to test your Lando app.
 You can access your lando app easily from another device as follows.

+The fastest way to do this is to use the [lando share](../cli/share.html) command.
+This will provide you with a URL that you can use to access your app via the Internet.
+You can close the connection at any time by pressing a key in the terminal on your local machine.

+If you would rather test only on your local network and not over the Internet, you can do the following.

 First, get the IP address of the machine running lando.

 **Windows**